canonical/observability/decision-records/2024-06-04--server-to-keep-using-plain-http-while-waiting-for-cert.md

 have a "Waiting" status during that period (subject to other status priorities).

-We also distinguish between to substates:
+We also distinguish between two substates:
 - TLS enabled: we have a cert in relation data
 - TLS active: the cert that is in relation data was written to disk and app config has a corresponding tls section.